Gareth Roberts (physicist): Academic and public service career

-Born in Penmaenmawr, Caernarvonshire, North Wales, he studied physics to PhD level at the University College of North Wales, Bangor, graduating in 1964.
+Born in Penmaenmawr, Caernarvonshire, North Wales, he attended John Bright Grammar School.

+He studied physics to PhD level at the University College of North Wales, Bangor, graduating in 1964.

 Following a post at the New University of Ulster, he was appointed Professor of Applied Physics at the University of Durham in 1976, where he was elected a Fellow of the Royal Society in 1984.
 He went back into industry in 1985 as director of research at Thorn EMI plc, and was appointed to a visiting professorship in the Department of Engineering Science at Oxford and to a Fellowship at Brasenose College in 1986.
 He won the Fernand Holweck Medal and Prize in 1986.
 He presented the Royal Institution Christmas Lectures in 1988.

 He was a member of the Prime Minister's Advisory Council on Science and Technology from July 1989 to July 1992.

 He was vice-chancellor of the University of Sheffield from 1991 to 2000.
 From 1995 to 1997 he was chairman of the Committee of Vice-Chancellors and Principals (now called Universities UK).
 In 1997 he was also president of the Institute of Physics and was knighted for his services to higher education.

 From August 1997 to August 2005 he was on the Higher Education Funding Council for England (HEFCE) Board, and chaired the board's research committee.

 He was the founding president of the Science Council from 2000 to 2007.

 Roberts received an honorary doctorate from Heriot-Watt University in 2005.

 He was appointed president of Wolfson College, Oxford in 2001 and died in office.
 He also held a visiting professorship in science policy at the Saïd Business School.

 He was elected to the Fellowship of the Royal Academy of Engineering in 2003.
 In June 2006 he was elected chairman to Engineering and Technology Board, succeeding Sir Peter Williams.